zccz14/MagicTower/readme.md

-# Ä§Ëþ
+# Magic Tower

-ÓÃ Win32 »ã±àÊµÏÖ¡£
+Implement with Win32 Assembly.

 ## Build

-Use `mingw32-make` in windows to build the project.
+Use `mingw32-make` or other programs that can handle `makefile` in windows to build the project.

 ```bash
 $ mingw32-make